 There’s nothing like a great cup of coffee to start your day off right.
-And at SnowDome Coffee Bar, they make sure that their customers are getting not only the best drink but also excellent customer service.
+And at SnowDome Coffee Bar which is set in a laundromat, they make sure that their customers are getting not only the best drink but also excellent customer service.
 They have knowledgeable staff who will guide you through any brewing questions or concerns!

 The roasting processes for this area’s finest coffees happen right in Alberta.
 It all begins with high-quality Arabica beans sourced locally whenever possible – meaning brighter flavors and greater consistency across cups brewed by anyone visiting as well as locals alike.